 Your credit utilization ratio (CUR) is the amount of your total credit that you are using, expressed as a percentage.
 For example, if your credit limit is $5,000 and you have a balance of $1,000, your credit utilization ratio is 20%.

-If you’re unable to pay off your cash advance right away, it could damage your credit score, as well as being an expensive way to borrow money when you may already be experiencing financial constraints.[4]
+If you’re unable to pay off your cash advance right away, it could hurt your credit score, as well as being an expensive way to borrow money when you may already be experiencing financial constraints.[4]

 Payday loans

-Alternatives to cash advances
+Alternatives to credit card cash advances

-While you might be considering a cash advance to get access to cash when you need it, cash advances are an expensive way to borrow money, with additional fees and high APR, as well as the potential to indirectly harm your credit score.
+While you might be considering a cash advance to get access to cash when you need it, credit card cash advances are an expensive way to borrow money, with additional fees and high APR, as well as the potential to indirectly harm your credit score.

 There are some other, potential options that may offer lower associated costs you might want to consider if you need funds in a time of immediate financial need: